andacg1/2800_202510_DTC01/README.md

-## CREDITS, REFERENCES, LICENSE
+## Credits, References, License

 ### References:
 - Shopify App Bridge for integration
 - Prisma for database management
 - Remix for the web framework
 - OpenAI for AI features
 - Fly.io for hosting

 ### License:
 - This project is licensed under the MIT License - see the LICENSE file for details.

-## AI & API USAGE
+## AI & API Usage
-- OpenAI API: Used for generating product descriptions and comparison summaries
+- OpenAI API: Used for generating product recommendations
 - Shopify Storefront API: Used for fetching product data and inventory
 - Shopify Admin API: Used for managing app settings and configurations